cloudflare/pint/docs/configuration.md

   in [Thanos Rule](https://thanos.io/tip/components/rule.md/) docs, which currently allows for setting an extra key on the rule group object - `partial_response_strategy`.
   Default value is `prometheus`.
+- `names` - validation scheme for label names.
+This control if Prometheus libraries are allowing UTF-8 in label **names** or not.
+See [utf-8 guide](https://prometheus.io/docs/guides/utf8/).
+  Default value is `utf-8`.
 - `include` - list of regexp patterns to check when running checks.
 Only files matching those regexp rules will be checked, other modified files will be ignored.
 - `exclude` - list of regexp patterns to ignore when running checks.